 As we noted at the time, it's not an attack on low-income people.
 It's about ensuring as many as possible receive help with home heating bills by rooting out those who don't qualify for the program.

 The same can be said of states, including Pennsylvania, trying to crack down on welfare abuse -- those who use the taxpayer aid not just for the necessities, but for the frivolous and extravagant.
-Things like cigarettes, strip club visits and casino gambling.

 Pennsylvania already bans alcohol purchases with welfare benefits, and lawmakers now want to restrict their use to housing, toiletries, food, clothing and public transportation.